 For the first six months your baby should be in the same room as you when they're asleep, both day and night.
 Particularly in the early weeks, you may find that your baby only falls asleep in your or your partner's arms, or when you're standing by the cot.

 You can start getting your baby used to going to sleep without you comforting them by putting them down before they fall asleep or when they've just finished a feed.

 It may be easier to do this once your baby starts to stay alert more frequently or for longer.

-Is it important to have a routine from the beginning?
+Is it important to have a routine for your baby from day one?

 Newborn babies will sleep on and off throughout the day and night.
 It can be helpful to have a pattern, but you can always change the routine to suit your needs.

 Establishing a baby bedtime routine

 You may feel ready to introduce a bedtime routine when your baby is around three months old.
 Getting them into a simple, soothing bedtime routine can be helpful for everyone and can help prevent sleeping problems later on.
 It's also great one-to-one with your baby.
 The routine could consist of: